De Havilland Canada Dash 7: Design and development

 In other respects, the new DHC-7 was essentially a larger, four-engine version of the Twin Otter: the general layout remained similar, with a high aspect ratio, high-mounted wing, and similar details of the cockpit and nose profile.
 Changes included the addition of cabin pressurization (requiring a switch to a fuselage with a circular cross-section), landing gear that folded forward into the inner engine nacelles, and a large T-tail intended to keep the elevator clear of the propwash during take-off (the Twin Otter's empennage was a cruciform arrangement).

 The Twin Otter incorporated "flaperons" that drooped the ailerons as part of the flaps, but these were not included in the Dash 7 due to weight and complexity.
 Instead, the ailerons were reduced in size to allow more flap area, and were augmented with two sets of roll spoilers, or spoilerons.
-The inboard roll spoilers operate at all speeds. while the outboard roll spoilers only operate at speeds less than 130 KIAS to allow for more roll control at slower speeds.
+The inboard roll spoilers operate at all speeds. while the outboard roll spoilers only operate at speeds less than 130 knot indicated air speed to allow for more roll control at slower speeds.
 Upon touchdown, both the inboard and outboard roll spoilers extend in unison to aid in destroying lift created by the wing.
 Each wing also includes two ground spoilers which only extend on touchdown.
 Most of the trailing edge is spanned by a complex, double Fowler flap arrangement for high lift at low speed.
 During a typical STOL landing, flaps are selected to the 45° position, generating more lift and drag, thus allowing for steeper descents and lower approach speeds.
-Depending on weight, the V_{REF} speed with flaps at 45° is between 70 and 85 knots.
+Depending on weight, the V_{REF} speed with flaps at 45° is between 70 and 85 knot.
 On touchdown, through "squat switches" in the main gear, the flaps automatically retract to the 25° position, thus reducing lift once on the runway and producing better braking performance.
 The flaps also retract to 25° when engine power is increased during a go-around procedure.
 The four-engine layout aids lift at low speeds due to the wide span of the propellers blowing air over the wing ("propwash").
 When reverse thrust is selected on landing, the props reverse pitch, push air forward, and slow the aircraft very effectively along with the antiskid main wheel brakes.
 More importantly, if an engine fails, the asymmetric thrust is much less than on a twin-engine layout, thereby increasing safety and allowing for a lower minimum control speed with an engine inoperative.